Sarah-Bue/knit-space/README.md

 ### User Dashboard

-The dashboard is where users can view all their saved posts in one continuous list.
-Each post is presented as a more condensed version of the post preview, and will open the full page post when clicked.
-Users can delete their saved posts from their dashboard at any time.
+The Dashboard lets users view all their saved posts in one continuous list.
+A link to the Dashboard only appears for logged-in users.
+Each post is presented as a more condensed version of the post preview and will open the full-page post when clicked.
+Users can delete their saved posts from their Dashboard at any time and rearrange their posts using drag-and-drop functionality.

 <details>
 <summary> Dashboard Image </summary>